Policy Engagement and Consulting

-I work with a wide range of organisations from large high tech firms to small third sector bodies.
+I work with a range of organisations from Universities to high tech firms to National Museums.

-Helping you work with and engage Government & public sector stakeholders
+Helping you and your organisation to work with and engage Government & public sector stakeholders

 When you want to know how government & Whitehall work & how to speak their language

-Helping you get your voice heard in Westminster
+Helping you get your voice heard in Westminster, including Media training and Select Committee training.

 Sometimes it's hard to remember our own worth, skills & experience.
 The Imposter Syndrome is very common, but can be tackled.
 I only offer 16 places maximum for each workshop so that you can get individual attention and coaching as part of the workshop.